-This course will look at how Quality and shaping, and utilizing drop policies where appropriate.
-In addition, there will be attention why it is an important topic to consider and Prerequisite: IP Telephony
+This course will look at how Quality of Service can affect not only IP-based applications running on a network but also general network performance.
+Various tools and procedures are introduced in this course for dealing with congestion, traffic policing and shaping, and utilizing drop policies where appropriate.
+In addition, there will be attention paid to the topic of QoS on the LAN, and why it is an important topic to consider and review for overall network performance.
+Prerequisite: IP Telephony